Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 If you decide to use a blow dryer, then be mindful of the temperature and the length of time you are using it.

 This is especially true of puppies.
 Puppies have smaller surface areas and do not yet possess their full coats, which offers some protection against heat.
 Moreover, dogs do not sweat but instead regulate heat by panting.
 As a result, a small puppy is less equipped to keep up with cooling if overheated.

 If you’re interested in learning about what temperatures are too hot for your Golden Retriever and the signs of heatstroke, read about it here: Golden Retrievers In Hot Weather: What’s Too Hot?

 The next thing you can do to make your Golden Retriever more fluffy is to brush it regularly.
 Brushing will help remove loose hairs and dirt while redistributing body oil.
 Brushing also “fluffs” up the hair making it more fluffy.

 Regular grooming practices are vital for maintaining your Golden Retriever in optimum health.
 Doing so will ensure a healthy dog that has an attractive coat.

 In addition, premium dog food coupled with proper portions and adequate exercise will ensure your dog has all the nutrients it needs while maintaining a healthy weight and good digestion.

-Adding some supplements such as salmon oil can help produce a shiny, soft, and healthy coat and aid in healthier joints, brain, and heart.
+Adding supplements such as salmon oil can help produce a shiny, soft, and healthy coat and aid in healthier joints, brain, and heart.

-And, don’t forget to exercise!
-To help ensure a healthy, well-balanced Golden Retriever that is at an ideal weight make sure your dog gets regular daily walks or runs.
+And don’t forget to exercise!
+To help ensure a healthy, well-balanced Golden Retriever that is at an ideal weight, make sure your dog gets regular daily walks or runs.